UPBGE/UPBGE-Docs/source/manual/logic/actuators/types/motion.rst

    instead of absolute (i.e. world-relative) velocity.
    Use this for a player object standing on a moving platform.

+Servo Type
    Linear Velocity
+      The target linear velocity for the object.
+   Angular Velocity
       The target linear velocity for the object.
 L
    Determines whether the Linear Velocity specified are in Local (button depressed) or Global (button released) coordinates.